Hostile Work Environment: What is it?

 - Sending, forwarding or soliciting sexually suggestive letters, notes, emails, or images

-As the plaintiff in a hostile work environment lawsuit, you must be able to prove that you, in fact, worked in a hostile environment.
-For example, you must provide proof that shows that you were subjected to unwelcome “severe or pervasive” harassment and that your manager or supervisor knew about the hostile working environment and did nothing to prevent or stop it.
+As the plaintiff in a hostile work environment lawsuit, you must prove that you, in fact, worked in a hostile environment.
+For example, you must provide proof that shows that you were subjected to unwelcome “severe or pervasive” harassment .
+Furthermore, you need to show that your manager or supervisor knew about the hostile working environment and did then nothing to prevent or stop it.

 Is a Hostile Work Environment Illegal?